MCAyd/AWS-Cloud-System-for-Detecting-Trading-Signals-and-Risk-Calculation/README.md

 # AWS-Cloud-System-for-Detecting-Trading-Signals-and-Risk-Calculation
-Go to README file // Keywords - Google App Engine, Flask, AWS Lambda, AWS Elastic MapReduce, boto3, yfinance, trading, stock market, Monte Carlo, risk calculation

-THis project is an application that supports determining the risks of using certain trading signals for a trading strategy using a so-called Monte Carlo method.
+This project is an application that supports determining the risks of using certain trading signals for a trading strategy using a so-called Monte Carlo method.
 It utilizes Google App Engine to host a Flask application that